 Defining Classic Shaker Cabinetry

 People often gravitate to Shaker cabinetry for their kitchen remodels because the style is simple and timeless.
-The example above is from our partners at Sollera Fine Cabinetry.
 The most popular color for Shaker cabinets is white.
 But there are many finish types available.
 This cabinet style can work in a traditional, transitional, or contemporary kitchen.

 How did Shaker Cabinets come to be the very definition of a kitchen cabinet classic?